This post was last updated on March 1, 2021.

 Will missing the appointment/treatment cause you medical withdrawal from medications or result in acute negative health issues requiring hospital care?
 If so, try one of the options below:

 - Ask the provider’s office if they can do a phone appointment instead.
-Many specialists and physicians are doing phone appointments to keep patients out of their waiting rooms.
+Most specialists and physicians are doing phone appointments to keep patients out of their waiting rooms.

 - Try seeing a primary care/family doctor using an online virtual health service like the following (free for people on BC MSP):